 Three years later, Berindei sold his restaurant company to pursue a new goal: ghost kitchen real estate.
-The Lincoln Kitchen is his new answer to a rising delivery need.
+The Lincoln Kitchen is his new answer to the rising demand for delivery.

 It wasn’t easy for Berindei to make it to opening day.
-Between filing permits, hunting for tenants, and constructing his own space, his exposure to what he wanted was amorphous at best.
+Between filing permits, hunting for tenants, and constructing his own space, he was flying solo in new territory.
 Ghost kitchens in Indiana are few and far between, so he modeled his dream after many of the popular ghost kitchens in California.

 The vision was simple, and Berindei broke it down for us:

-“If a guy who works at a restaurant in town wants to start his own restaurant, he might not have $250K to do it.
+“If a guy, who works at a restaurant in town, wants to start his restaurant, he might not have $250K to do it.
 But if he can put together some kitchen equipment, I can help him by providing the space, marketing, ordering solution, and exposure to help him get off the ground at a much lower cost.
 They can use it as a stepping stone for getting their restaurant.”

-As he chased down signatures and planned out the architecture of the space, Berindei ran into some unique technical problems.
-After all, the list of must-haves was specific:
+As he chased down signatures and planned out the architecture of the space, Berindei was also on the hunt for a restaurant online ordering system that would meet his specific set of requirements:

-Berindei shopped around and checked out tons of software.
-He thought he had found the answer but soon discovered that they couldn’t deliver everything he wanted.
-That was, until he found Bbot.
+Berindei decided he needed a partner to execute his vision, so he dove into tech.
+He shopped around and checked out tons of software, like Toast, Lunchbox, and more.
+He thought he had found the perfect contactless ordering software but soon discovered they couldn’t deliver everything he wanted.
+Then, he met Bbot.

 “When you’re looking at setting up a ghost kitchen, it can be a little overwhelming; you don’t understand how it all fits together.
 It’s hard to see the big picture when you focus on the smaller things like setting up the menu and getting approved by the health department.
 It’s a lot for someone who isn’t familiar with the process to not become intimidated.”